vippsas/vipps-developers/common-topics/reserve-and-capture.md

 # Reserve and capture

-When you initiate a payment it will be _reserved_ until you _capture_ it.
+When you initiate a payment, it will be _reserved_ until you _capture_ it.
 Reserved means the customer has approved the payment.
 The funds are still in the customer's account, but not available to spend on other things.
 Capture means the funds are moved from customer's account to merchant's account.
 Vipps supports both _reserve-capture_ and _direct capture_:

 * _Reserve capture_ is the default.
-When you initiate a payment it will be reserved until you capture it.
+When you initiate a payment, it will be reserved until you capture it.
 The capture can be done a few seconds later, or several days later.
 * When _direct capture_ is activated, all payment reservations will instantly be